 8. Water governance is the key to development and resilience

-To address these challenges, we need to improve how we use and manage water so that both humans and nature get their fair share.
+To address these challenges, we need to improve how we use and manage water so that both humans and nature receive equal shares.
 Water governance must be efficient and transparent.
 It should also be inclusive, with both women and men making decisions.
-Currently, women are much more often the water providers and carers for the household but too often have limited opportunities to influence decision-making.
+Currently, women are much more often the water providers and carers, but too often have limited opportunities to influence decision-making.

 As the global population looks set to reach 10 billion by 2050, pressure on the world’s freshwater will only continue to grow.
 How we value and manage water is one of our most decisive questions.